2010 United States House of Representatives elections in Wisconsin: Predictions

+Results

 District 4

 Congresswoman Gwen Moore ran for a fourth term from this staunchly liberal district based largely in the city of Milwaukee.
 This district tends to give Democrats solid margins of victory, so Moore did not face a credible challenge from Republican candidate Dan Sebring or independent candidate Eddie Ayyash.

 The Wisconsin State Journal strongly endorsed Congresswoman Moore in her bid for re-election, calling her "a gem with a terrific voting record and an accessible style that will earn her easy re-election."

+Predictions

 District 5

 This solidly conservative district based in the northern and western suburbs of Milwaukee, has been represented by Republican Congressman Jim Sensenbrenner since he was first elected in 1978.
 Running for a seventeenth term, Sensenbrenner faced a nominal challenge from Democratic businessman Todd Kolosso and independent candidate Robert R. Raymond, who had run against the Congressman in previous elections.

 The Wisconsin State Journal soured on Congressman Sensenbrenner, calling him "irascible" and announcing that he "has reached his 'sell-by' date."
 The State Journal endorsed Kolosso, who they claimed "would be a more engaged representative."

+Predictions

 District 6

 Incumbent Republican Congressman Tom Petri has represented this conservative-leaning district based in east-central Wisconsin since he was first elected in a 1979 special election.
 Petri built a reputation as a moderate in Congress and was well-liked by the constituents of his district.
 Though he faced a challenge from Democratic candidate Joseph Kallas, Petri was in no real danger of losing his seat.

 The Wisconsin State Journal has high praise for Congressman Petri, referring to him as a "moderate...who builds bipartisan coalitions on education issues and brings a thoughtful take to foreign policy debates."